 - Guides the audience in a clear way

 - Brings everything together in a cohesive way

 - Teaches users the best way to interact with your website

 - Helps your visitors to anticipate how things work

-- Makes people feel comfortable, therefore they visit longer (yay!)
+- Makes people feel comfortable, so they will visit longer (yay!)

 A word of caution:

-Overusing repetition can make a website or lengthy brochure visually boring.
+Overusing repetition can make a website or a lengthy brochure visually boring.
 Don’t be afraid to mix it up and add a bit of variety, where appropriate.
 But do so with great caution.
-Main website navigational design elements should never be altered, just as the placement of page numbers, headers and footers in a brochure should always be located in the exact same spot.
+The main website navigational design elements should never be altered, just as the placement of page numbers, headers and footers in a brochure should always be located in the exact same spot.